Spotter+GPT: Turning Sign Spottings into Sentences with LLMs: Conclusion

-In this paper, we proposed a sign language translation method integrating a sign spotter with the natural language generation capabilities of ChatGPT.
-Our approach does not need any training or fine-tuning for sign language translation.
-Also, it is capable of producing coherent and fluid sign language sentences.
+In this paper, we proposed a novel sign language translation framework that combines a sign spotter with a Large Language Model (LLM), specifically ChatGPT, to generate spoken language sentences from sign language videos.
+Our method does not require any end-to-end SLT model training and leverages prompt-based inference for gloss-to-text generation.

+Experimental results on MeineDGS-V and a newly collected DGS-20 dataset show that Spotter+GPT produces coherent and semantically accurate sentences, especially when the spotter successfully identifies relevant glosses.
+This indicate that leveraging LLMs offers a promising and flexible alternative to traditional gloss-to-text pipelines.

+Our system can process video inputs from both pre-recorded datasets and live capture devices such as webcams.
+This flexibility allows us to support potential real-time applications.

-One of the limitations of our approach is that the performance is dependent on the vocabulary of our spotter.
-However, our approach can be adapted to specialized sign language interpretation by fine-tuning the spotter on domain-specific gloss sets.
+However, our system's performance is inherently constrained by the vocabulary and accuracy of the sign spotter.
+When the spotter fails to detect critical glosses, the translation quality drops significantly.
+This highlights the importance of high-quality gloss spotting.
+Nevertheless, our approach can be adapted to specialized sign language interpretation by fine-tuning the spotter on domain-specific gloss sets.
 A future direction may include expanding the vocabulary of the spotter to increase the range of recognized glosses.
-By increasing the range of recognized glosses, our system can become even more versatile and applicable across various sign language contexts.